Branavan613/UN-Webscraping-Summarization-Model/README.md

 - **AI Chatbot Interface**: Enables interactive querying of document content.
 - **Multi-language Support**: Processes documents in multiple languages.
 - **Scalable Storage**: Embeds processed summaries into ChromaDB for efficient retrieval.
-- **Real-time Updates**: Periodically scrapes new documents and integrates them into the database.

 ---